 Figure 1 shows the geographic location of the study area.
-The study area is a sub-watershed of Bandama.
+This area is the sub-watershed of Bandama.
 It is drained by the N'ZI River and its tributaries, located between longitudes 3°49'-5°22' West and latitudes 6°00'-9°26' North.
 It covers an area of 35076.4 km2, about 10.88% of the national territory.
-And the N'ZI river runs about 600 km long today.
+N'ZI river runs about 600 km long today.
 The watershed of the N'ZI is composed of 80 sub-prefectures and is limited to the north by the department of Ferkessédougou, to the south by the departments of Tiassalé and Divo, to the east by the department of Daoukro, and to the west by the department of Béoumi.
-The N'ZI watershed is generally dominated by a fairly monotonous relief (Perraud, 1971), the altitude of which varies from approximately 668 m in the north to less than
+N'ZI watershed is generally dominated by a fairly monotonous relief (Avenard et al., 1971), its altitude h varies from 668 m in the north to less than 130 m in the south.
+The main soil types are medium-saturated (North) and strongly-saturated (Central and South) ferritic soils (Monnet, 1972;

-130 m in the south.
-The main soil types are medium-saturated (North) and strongly-saturated (Central and South) ferritic soils (Monnet, 1972; Koudou et al., 2016).
+Koudou et al., 2016).
 Due to its elongated geographical configuration, the N'ZI watershed (Figure 1) is representative of the major climatic groups of Côte d'Ivoire.
 The central part of the basin is characterized by a humid tropical regime.
 The south of the basin is characterized by an equatorial regime.

-Figure 1: Presentation map of the N'ZI watershed
+Figure 1: presentation map of the N'ZI watershed